 FIG. 1.-Four gender attitudes: 1977-2008.
-Note: Strongly agree (disagree) and agree (disagree) are combined.
-Don't know responses are coded as not egalitarian.
-Source: General Social Survey 1977-2008.
+"Strongly agree" ("disagree") and "agree" ("disagree") are combined.
+"Don't know" responses are coded as not egalitarian.
+Data are from the General Social Surveys, 1977-2008.

 We argue that the result has been not a reversion to the gender traditionalism of the 1950s but the rise of a third cultural frame of "egalitarian essentialism" (Charles and Grusky 2004) combining support for stay-athome mothering with a continued feminist rhetoric of choice and equality (Stone 2007).
 We believe this cultural explanation is also consistent with the broader pattern of gender changes that also shifted in the mid-1990s (Cotter, Hermsen, and Vanneman 2004; Goldin 2006).
 Married mothers' labor force participation began to decline at about the same time.
 Women's entry into previously male occupations slowed in the 1990s.
 Even women's state-level political office holding seems to have peaked in that decade.
 The gender gap in earnings that had been narrowing since the late 1970s stopped changing in the 1990s.
 The convergence in husbands' and wives' housework time stopped well short of equality (Bianchi, Robinson, and Milkie 2006, p.
 93).
 Of all the major indicators of gender inequality, only educational differences (Buchmann and DiPrete 2006) seem to have been unaffected by the mid-1990s shift (see Cotter et al. [2004] for a review).